firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 * Button S1
 * Button S2

-After all is said and done, you should have 17 channels added to your template (including the built-in "_log" channel which we don't use in this demo).
+After all is said and done, you should have 17 channels in your template (including the built-in "_log" channel which we don't use in this demo).

 ### Create a device instance from your template

 Select the "Create new device" button in the top-right corner as shown.
 Fill in any number as its serial number.
 Select "Create".
 Now comes an important step in provisioning your device.
-You'll need to get your device credentials: a unique device ID (DEVICE_ID in the privisioning app) and a secret key (DEVICE_SECRET in the privisioning app) associated with only that device.
+You'll need to get your device credentials: a unique device ID (DEVICE_ID in the provisioning app) and a secret key (DEVICE_SECRET in the provisioning app) associated with only that device.
 To get these two data items, select the "Get password" button.
 If you choose to download the password, you'll get a key=value pair in a text file.
 The key is the DEVICE_SECRET string, and the value is the DEVICE_ID.

 ![](https://github.com/firmwaremodules/iotfirmware/raw/master/xively/grove/msp432/resources/xively_create_new_device_from_template.png "Xively IoT Platform Creating New Device From Template")

 You may also pull the DEVICE_ID field from the device page, along with the ACCOUNT_ID which you'll also need to properly provision your device.
 These three data items should be recorded in a text file for easy cut and paste access when you provision your device with the provisioning firmware app (which we call the MTA).
+See the image below for the device's credential (provisioning) data fields (blurred out to protect our account).

 ![](https://github.com/firmwaremodules/iotfirmware/raw/master/xively/grove/msp432/resources/xively_device_credentials.png "Xively IoT Platform Obtaining Device Credentials")